-Mount Sunapee, Andrew Brook Trail is a 3.7 mile moderately trafficked out and back trail located near Newbury, NH and is rated as moderate.
+Mount Sunapee, Andrew Brook Trail is a 3.7 mile moderately trafficked out and back trail located near Newbury, New Hampshire and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until October.

 Solitude lake and the cliffs were great.
 Hiked to the summit but hitting a road at the ski resort took something away from the hike

 Great fall hike to lake solitude with our dog!
 Two miles up and then a little extra to get to the white cliffs viewpoint -- absolutely gorgeous.

 Great moderate hike.
 Solitude is just a beautiful sight any season

 Trail is maintained very well and the hike only took a few hours with view stops.
 Summit was cloudy so I shall return!